 Director of Charter School Authorizing

-Erin has been with the Audubon Center of the North Woods since 2012, and in her current role since 2014.
+Erin has been with the Audubon Center of the North Woods since 2012, and in her current role since 2019.
 She was drawn to the work through her passion for environmental education and is personally committed to the Audubon Center’s mission and vision.
 Erin holds a Master of Arts in Teaching in Museum Education from The George Washington University and a Bachelor of Arts in History from the University of Minnesota, Twin Cities.
 Her work experience includes exhibition, program, and evaluation work for the Audubon Center of the North Woods, Smithsonian Institution National Museum of American History, International Spy Museum, Carver County Historical Society, Carver County Parks, The Children’s Museum of Indianapolis, and the Mill City Museum.
-She has presented workshop sessions on environmental education, object-based learning, exhibit planning, and museum evaluation.
-Her specialties include school and public programming, evaluation, and environmental education.
-She is a passionate advocate for audience accessibility, and was named a 2012 Smithsonian EdLab Education Innovator.
+She is a passionate advocate for audience accessibility, environmental stewardship in PreK-12 education, and was named a 2012 Smithsonian EdLab Education Innovator.
 Erin is originally from South Dakota, where she reigned as the 2004 State Oratory Champion, and enjoys photographing her cats, grilling, fishing, and Mel Brooks.

 Nalani McCutcheon started with the Charter School Division in 2018.
 Nalani comes to ACNW from Cannon River STEM School, an ACNW authorized charter school where she was the Founding Executive Director for nine years.
 Prior to starting Cannon River STEM School, Nalani served for eight years as the Executive Director for River Bend Nature Center in Faribault, MN.
 She has a Master’s in Environmental Education from the University of Wisconsin – Stevens Point, and prior to leading River Bend Nature Center she worked for the School Nature Area Project at St. Olaf College, which helped 211 Minnesota schools set up and use nature areas within walking distance of the classroom.
 Nalani has been involved in environmental stewardship and education throughout Minnesota by serving in the past on the Citizens Advisory Committee for the Environment and Natural Resources Trust Fund, the boards of Eco Education, the Minnesota Association for Environmental Education, the Cannon River Watershed Partnership, and the Faribault Rotary Club.
 Currently Nalani contributes to her local community by serving on the Faribault Foundation Board as well as the Faribault Youth Investment Board.
 Nalani grew up in floodplain forest and prairie on the banks of the Platte River south of Omaha, NE.
-Nalani is thankful now to live with her wife on a ten acre patch of “Big Woods” to the west of Kenyon, MN, where their life long work is buckthorn control and eradication!
+Nalani is thankful now to live with her wife on the shores of Circle Lake, near Faribault.
 Working for ACNW in the Charter School Division allows Nalani to pursue her passion for providing all children with quality educational options that use the environment as an integrating context for learning.

 Jolene joined the Charter School Division in a part-time role in 2018 and has worked at the Audubon Center in Sandstone as Finance Manager since 2015.
 Jolene grew up in the berry fields and orchards of Bayfield, WI and on the Apostle Islands in Lake Superior where her grandparents were fishermen and farmers.
 At the age of five she was given her first camera and has been photographing nature and people ever since.
 Jolene eventually moved to Superior, WI and earned degrees in Accounting and Computers.
 Life always seems to have a way of leading her to work with nonprofits with strong missions focused on helping people, children, or the environment, typically in roles related to finance and accounting.
 Ultimately she ended up in Sandstone on a beautiful 160-acre hobby farm in the “middle of nowhere” with her husband.
 In her free time Jolene loves to bake, four-wheel, garden, and be a photographer.